climateinteractive/enroads-guide/docs/guide/population.rst

 Slider Settings
 ---------------

 The slider reflects the 95% probability range of population deviating from the United Nation's medium population growth path.
-This input is indexed across the UN's scenarios, where -1 is the low end of the UN’s growth range, 0 is the medium growth scenario, and 1 is the high end of the range.

 ================== ========================= =================== ================================ ==================== ===============================
 \                  lowest growth             low growth          **status quo**                   high growth          highest growth
 ================== ========================= =================== ================================ ==================== ===============================
 Population in 2100 9.1 to 9.5 billion        9.5 to 10.5 billion **10.5 to 11.4 billion**         11.4 to 12.8 billion 12.8 to 13.2 billion
 ================== ========================= =================== ================================ ==================== ===============================

 Model Structure